ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : int list = [0; 1; 1; 2; 3; 5; 8; 13; 21; 34]
 ```

-The first version (`fib_loop`) takes two extra parameters: the two previously computed Fibonacci numbers.
+The first version `fib_loop` takes two extra parameters: the two previously computed Fibonacci numbers.

-The second version (`fib`) uses the first two Fibonacci numbers as initial values.
+The second version `fib` uses the first two Fibonacci numbers as initial values.
 There is nothing to be computed when returning from a recursive call, so this enables the compiler to perform an optimisation called [tail call elimination](https://en.wikipedia.org/wiki/Tail_call).
 This turns recursivity into imperative iteration in the generated native code and leads to improved performances.

-> Note: Notice that the `fib_loop` function has three parameters (`m n i`) but only two arguments were passed (`0 1`) when defining `fib`, this is called *partial application*.
+> Note: Notice that the `fib_loop` function has three parameters `m n i` but when defining `fib` only two arguments were passed `0 1`, using partial application.

 ## Multiple Arguments Functions